DIPlib/diplib/INSTALL_Linux.md

 then please read this next section.

 ### *MATLAB* and the *GCC* libraries

+Skip this section if you do not have any problems running *DIPimage* functions.

 *MATLAB* is built on Linux with a version of *GCC* that is typically various years behind the latest, and it ships with copies of the *GCC* libraries so that it can run on older systems that have older versions of those libraries.